zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 where:

-* The gateway-url is matched against the prefix of the URL path used at the Gateway `https://gateway/urlPath` where urlPath is `prefix/serviceId/resourcePath`.
+* The gatewayUrl is matched against the prefix of the URL path used at the Gateway `https://gateway/urlPath` where urlPath is `prefix/serviceId/resourcePath`.
 * The service ID is used to find the service host and port.
-* The service-url is used to prefix the resourcePath at the service host.
+* The serviceUrl is used to prefix the resourcePath at the service host.

 **Note:** The service ID is not included in the routing metadata, but the service ID is in the basic Eureka metadata.